jimbojw/karmarank/README.md

 Corporate performance evaluation is not a function of work quality; it is a function of **Status-Weighted Stories**.

-This document patches the "Default Engineering Worldview" (which assumes meritocracy) with **KarmaRank**, a transitive, narrative-aggregating algorithm over the corporate social graph.
+This document patches the [Default Engineering Worldview](content/04-security-advisory.md) (which assumes meritocracy) with **KarmaRank**, a transitive, narrative-aggregating algorithm over the corporate social graph.

 A complete KarmaRank algorithm would model _time-decayed_, _capital-constrained_, _adversarial eigenvector-sponsorship_.
 But for the day-to-day practitioner, it suffices to optimize for **Net Status-Weighted Karma**: